 Hidden strengths and weaknesses come out during assessments.
 Self-assessments shed partial light on these.
 Assessments by others, such as what occurs during 360° assessments, reveal what others see that you don’t.
 And in analyzing these results, total blind spots can be gradually removed.

 - What assessments have you taken to uncover your blind spots?

 - Which ones did you find most helpful?

 SOLID’s assessment practice and free self-assessment resources can help you reveal your hidden strengths and weaknesses.
 One of these complimentary self-assessments is SOLID Executive Competencies.

 Remember, there is no such thing as a perfect executive.
 Never stop improving!

 If you would like to take a complimentary executive assessment, please click below.

 Daniel J. Mueller lives in Austin, Texas, where he has helped hundreds of executives see into their blind spots and become better leaders.
-He is the President & CEO of SOLIDleaders, LLC, a prolific writer, and an executive coach with decades of experience delivering transformational results.
+He is the Managing Director of SOLIDleaders, LLC, a prolific writer, and an executive coach with decades of experience delivering transformational results.
 Learn more in Daniel’s bio.